 The placement school will need to:

-- Provide a suitably experienced, trained mentor to meet with the trainee for one hour per week and carry out a formal lesson observation once a week;
+- Provide a suitably experienced, trained mentor to meet with the trainee for one hour per week, carry out a formal lesson observation once a week and meet with the Hub Subject Leader once every half term

-- Provide opportunities for the trainee to work in both KS3 and KS4 classes, with a range of students and abilities (where appropriate, trainees may also work in KS5);
+- Provide opportunities for the trainee to work in both KS3 and KS4 classes, with students of different abilities, across the 11 – 16 age range (where appropriate, trainees may also work in KS5)

-- Release mentors to attend mentor training days as part of the mentor’s Continuing Professional Development;
+- Release mentors to attend mentor training as part of the mentor’s Continuing Professional Development

-- Adhere to the content of the Partnership Agreement between NMAPS and the Partner School.
+- Adhere to the content of the Placement School Agreement between NMAPS and the Placement School.

 The role of the Mentor

-- A handbook is provided prior to the start of the new academic year detailing the mentor’s role and responsibilities.
+- A comprehensive handbook is provided prior to the start of the new academic year which includes detailing the mentor’s role and responsibilities

 - Paperwork has been streamlined and kept to a minimum.
-Mentors can record lesson observations and weekly progress meetings straight into the trainee’s online portfolio.
+Mentors record lesson observations and weekly progress meetings straight into the trainee’s online portfolio to keep paperwork to a minimum

-- The mentor is expected to undertake initial NMAPS mentor training at their local Hub school at the start of the Autumn term.
+- The mentor is expected to complete initial NMAPS mentor training at the start of the Autumn term.
 This training will explain the programme and the role of the mentor in the training, support and development of the trainee.
-It will also show them how to use the trainee’s online portfolio.
+It will also show them how to use the trainee’s online portfolio

-- Mentors who are new to NMAPS are also expected to complete the one day NASBTT licensed Teacher Education Programme Level One Coaching and Mentoring course.
-NMAPS offers this highly regarded CPD course free of charge to all mentors.
+- A one day NASBTT licensed Teacher Education Programme Level One Coaching and Mentoring course or equivalent will be offered to all new mentors free of charge

-- Mentors are expected to attend half-termly mentor meetings at their local Hub school throughout the academic year.
+- Mentors are expected to attend half-termly mentor meetings with the Hub Subject Leader throughout the academic year.